layershift/enscale-docs/pages/06.deployments/01.git/docs.10.md

 * **Password**: select this to authenticate with git by username and password
 * **SSH Key**: select this if your git repo authentication is by SSH key (e.g. [GitHub deploy key](https://developer.github.com/v3/guides/managing-deploy-keys/)).
 Select the key from the drop-down or add a new one.
 (Your key must **not** require a passphrase.)

-**Auto-update**: turn this on for Enscale to check your repository regularly for updates.
-The frequency of checks is set by you in the auto-update interval section.
+**Auto-update interval**: set how often you would like Enscale to check your repository for updates.
 If any changes are detected, Enscale will also re-deploy your application.

 **Auto-resolve conflicts**: toggle on instructs Enscale to update any contradictory files to the ones in the repository to prevent merge conflicts during re-deploy.